HunterBelanger/papillon-ndl/docs/install/index.rst

 .. code-block:: sh

   cd papillon-ndl
+  cmake -E make_directory build
-  mkdir build && cd build
+  cd build
   cmake -DCMAKE_BUILD_TYPE=Release ..
-  make -j
-  sudo make install
+  cmake --build . --target install

+On linux systems, you may need to add ``sudo`` to the beginning of the command, to allow cmake to install the files into the ``/usr/local`` directory.

 Build Options
 -------------